This is Step 5 of 6 in the onboarding journey. View the full onboarding overview →

 Keeping your API key secure is your responsibility.
 Here are the rules, from most important to least.Never put your key in code

-If your API key is in your source code, it will end up in your version control history (Git), and it is a matter of time before it is exposed — whether through a public repository, a leaked code review, or an accidentally shared file.Never commit your key to Git
+If your API key is in your source code, it’ll end up in your version control history (Git), and it’s a matter of time before it’s exposed: whether through a public repository, a leaked code review, or an accidentally shared file.Never commit your key to Git

 Even if you load the key from an environment variable in your code, you might accidentally commit a.env file (a file where environment variables are stored locally) to Git.
 Prevent this by adding .env to your .gitignore file: